viparthasarathy/fitness-tracker/notes.md

 2. Log Show Page (in progress).

-  1. JSON request to backend API for log object (in progress).
+  1. JSON request to backend API for log object (complete).

-  2. Link to current chapter if existent or otherwise link to create a new chapter (in progress).
+  2. Link to current chapter if existent or otherwise link to create a new chapter (complete).

-  3. Link to chapters index.
+  3. Link to chapters index (complete).

   4. List statistical information regarding: